lanceman2/quickstream/README.md

   buffers are all "pass-through" ring buffers but some have zero pass-through ports (non-pass-through case).
 The block's code must decide they want to be a "pass-through" stream block.
+  Looks like GNU radio 4.0 will have "pass-through" streams.

 - quickstream uses a similar stream ring buffer mapping to GNUradio but it uses a completely different flow pointer advancement model which gives